 #2 Admire beautiful cathedrals and churches

-We’d recommend to visit at least one or two of them as the interior often is even more impressive than the outside look.
+We’d recommend visiting at least one or two of them as the interior often is even more impressive than the outside look.
 Definitely take an inside look at the St.Isaac’s cathedral (buy tickets here), the biggest Orthodox cathedral in the world, it’s simply stunning.
-The Church of the Savior on Spilled Blood (buy ticket here) is tourists’ favorite place, as it looks like some sort of fairy tale building with its colorful cupolas.
+The Church of the Savior on Spilled Blood (buy a ticket here) is tourists’ favorite place, as it looks like some sort of fairy tale building with its colorful cupolas.
 The interior is as impressive as the outside look and well worth of visit.
-Kazan cathedral and the Trinity cathedral are functional church it might be interesting to see the service in the Russian Orthodox church, entrance here is free.
-Trinity cathedral has a huge blue with golden stars dome that looks stunning, on a clear sunning day you can see it from far away.
-Another two interesting cathedrals that look a bit similar to one another are the Smolny convent and St. Nicholas Naval cathedral.
+Kazan Cathedral and the Trinity cathedral are the functional church it might be interesting to see the service in the Russian Orthodox church, entrance here is free.
+Trinity Cathedral has a huge blue with golden stars dome that looks stunning, on a clear sunning day you can see it from far away.
+Another two interesting cathedrals that look a bit similar to one another are the Smolny convent and St. Nicholas Naval Cathedral.

 You can combine a visit to the St.Isaac’s, Church on the Spilled Blood and the Naval cathedrals if you join Cathedrals of St. Petersburg Private Half-Day Tour.